wesselb/anki/README.md

 3 | bloemkool | cauliflower
 ```

 When you make changes, e.g. to correct typos, it is important that all identifiers remain the same.
-This will allow Anki to correctly merge changes into your existing deck and preserve your progress.
+This will allow Anki to correctly merge changes into your existing decks and preserve your progress.

 To generate the Anki `apkg`, run `generate_decks.py`, as follows: